Evaluating Research: Author

 Example 2: There is No Author or Institutional Affiliation

-A page that includes no author's name or institutional affiliation should not be considered credible unless you know--from previous research--that the information on the page is credible.
+A page or website that includes no author's name or institutional affiliation should not be considered credible unless you know--from previous research--that the information on the page is credible.